-Policy / Plan / Programme Main environmental / socio-economic objectives How the PPP affects, or is affected by the Fareham LPR environment by; Protecting and enhancing valued landscapes, geological conservation interests and soils; Recognising the wider benefits of ecosystem services; Maintaining the character of the undeveloped coast, while improving public access to it where appropriate; Minimising impacts on biodiversity and providing net gains in biodiversity where possible, including by establishing coherent ecological networks that are more resilient to current and future pressures; Preventing both new and existing development from contributing to or being put at unacceptable risk from, or being adversely affected by unacceptable levels of soil, air, water or noise pollution or land instability; and Remediating and mitigating despoiled, degraded, derelict, contaminated and unstable land, where appropriate.
+Policy / Plan / Programme Main environmental / socio-economic objectives How the PPP affects, or is affected by the Fareham LPR and how they should be applied.
+In response to the UN resolution 24/187, the framework performs a sustainable development role (economic, social and environmental) in the planning system, outlining 12 core planning principles for plan and decision making, including - Conserving and enhancing the natural environment; networks.
+This includes through facilitating the provision of a high quality green infrastructure network, enhancements to habitats, promoting connections between biodiversity sites and facilitating the right conditions for native species.
+Local geodiversity assets should also be recognised by the DPD.
+The planning system should contribute and enhance the natural and local environment by; Protecting and enhancing valued landscapes, geological conservation interests and soils; Recognising the wider benefits of ecosystem services; • Minimising impacts on biodiversity and providing net gains in biodiversity where possible, including by establishing coherent ecological networks that are more resilient to current and future pressures; • Preventing both new and existing development from contributing to or being put at unacceptable risk from, or being adversely affected by unacceptable levels of soil, air, water or noise pollution or land instability; and • Remediating and mitigating despoiled, degraded, derelict, contaminated and unstable land, where appropriate.
 Plans and decisions should encourage effective use of brownfield sites and take into account the economic benefits of agricultural land when assessing development, seeking to utilise areas of poorer quality land.
 Local planning strategic approach should plan positively for creation, protection, enhancement and management of networks of biodiversity and green infrastructure.
 Maintain character and scenic beauty of undeveloped coast and landscapes, especially; Heritage coast, National Parks, the Broads and Areas of Outstanding Natural Beauty.
 Planning and decision making should occur at a landscape scale across local authority boundaries and assess noise, air and light pollution, considering cumulative impacts.
 The framework offers guidance to protect and enhance biodiversity specifically regarding priority species/habitats, protected sites and potential/proposed/possible protected sites.
-A Green Future: Our 25 Year Plan to Improve the Environment (2018) This plan sets out the Government's approach to maintaining and enhancing the natural environment over the next 25 years in light of Brexit, and a natural capital approach is at the forefront of the policies.
-The Plan sets out overarching goals.
-Whilst each of the 10 goals are inter-linked, those which are particularly relevant to Biodiversity and Geodiversity are: Thriving plants and wildlife; and Enhancing biosecurity.
-Key policies in relation to Biodiversity and Geodiversity include: Embedding an environmental net gain principle for development; Improving soil health and restoring and protecting peatlands; Focus on woodland to maximise its many benefits; Protecting and recovering nature; The Local Plan should ensure that the policies and targets set out in the Plan are embedded within local plan policies to ensure progress is made towards the overall Plan goals.
+English Nature: Climate Change - Space for Nature?
+(2006) Scene setting information for the next 80 years in terms of climate change's likely effects on biodiversity.
+Prescribes suggested actions to be taken in preparation for change.
+The DPD should support flora and fauna's ability to adapt to the effects of climate change by promoting coherent and resilient ecological network in the borough.
+This should include new and enhanced green space and green corridors and the restoration of species and habitats appropriate to the borough's physical and geographical context, to levels that are sustainable in a changing climate.
+Climate Change Adaptation (2013) Main action plans:Understanding the risks of climate change by undertaking a UK Climate The DPD should include measure which support or facilitate implementation of the action plan.